-Aim: The aim is to assess the outcome of patients who underwent tongue tie division with diode laser at Perth Paediatrics.
+Aim: To assess the outcome of patients who underwent tongue tie division with diode laser at Perth Paediatrics.

 Methods: We conducted a retrospective review of the 49 children who underwent laser repair of tongue tie at Perth Paediatrics between 30/01/2017 and 10/7/2017.
-The age of the children ranged from 4 days to 6 months3 of breastfeeding comfort to the mother and procedural complications.
+The age of the children ranged from 4 days to 6 months.
+We assessed the outcome after 1 to 6 months, with a questionnaire via telephone.
+Of the 49 children's mothers telephoned, a total of 41 children were contactable.
+The outcome was assessed in terms of improvement of breastfeeding comfort to the mother and procedural complications.

 Results: The outcome was assessed in terms of improvement in breastfeeding and lack of discomfort.
 41 mums had immediate relief, which was rated good to excellent.
-Three mums had poor immediate relief but there was improvement after 2 weeks of procedure, and was rated good.
-Only 2 out of 41 mothers reported no relief or improvement in breastfeeding.
-Furthermore, it was noted that reflux symptom in 3 children, decreased post laser treatment and a weight gain increase was noted.
+3 mums had poor immediate relief but there was improvement after 2 weeks of procedure and was rated good.
+Only 2 out of 41 mothers reported no relief in improvement in breastfeeding.
+Furthermore, it was noted that reflux.
+Symptoms in 3 children decreased post laser treatment and a weight gain increase was noted.
 There were no immediate or delayed procedural complications in terms of post-operative bleeding, infection, scaring or recurrence.

-Conclusion: 95.2% (39/41) of children, who underwent tongue tie division with laser, were reported by their mothers, to have improvement in breastfeeding, in terms of latch/leakage.
-This outcome also included an improvement in the mother's discomfort i.e. nipple pain, nipple damage and mastitis.
+Conclusion: 95.2% (39/41) of children, who underwent tongue tie division with laser, were reported by their mothers, to have improvement in breastfeeding improvement in terms of latch/leakage.
+This outcome also included an improvement in the mother's discomfort i.e., nipple pain, nipple damage and mastitis.